aws-samples/sagemaker-custom-project-templates/sm-project-tf-github/README.md

 Amazon SageMaker provides a set of first-party templates for organizations that want to quickly get started with ML workflows and CI/CD.
 The templates include projects that use AWS-native services for CI/CD, such as AWS CodeBuild, AWS CodePipeline etc. For more information about SageMaker-Provided Templates refer to this [link](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-templates-sm.html).

-SageMaker Projects can support custom template offerings where organizations use AWS CloudFormation templates and Terraform to define the resources needed for an ML workflow.
+SageMaker Projects can support custom template offerings where organizations use a minimum AWS CloudFormation template to execute a Terraform stack and create the resources needed for an ML workflow.

-In this section of this repository we will take a look how we can set up an Amazon SageMaker Project to automate and standardize the different steps involved in a Machine Learning Lifecycle by integrating with Terraform and GitHub.
+In this section of this repository we will take a look how we can set up an Amazon SageMaker Project to automate and standardize the different steps involved in a Machine Learning Lifecycle by extending the SageMaker provided templates to provision AWS resources with Terraform and connect the use case code with GitHub repositories.